Food Scraps, Composting & Worm Farms

 A - Studies have shown that the disposal of food scraps within compostable bags into the green bin does not have a significant impact on the smell of the bin.
 If you are having issues with smells you can freeze seafood and meat until the day of collection and always ensure you place the bin out fortnightly, even if it is not full.

 Q - What if I need more compostable bags or an additional caddy?

 A - Each property within the green bin service area is entitled to one kitchen caddy.
 If you would like an additional caddy, they can be purchased direct from Mastec, or similar product can be sourced from a local hardware store.

 One roll of bags consists of 150 bags and should last for 12 months.
 If additional bags are required throughout the year they can be purchased at Bunnings or direct via Mastec.
-Council will supply bags annually in November 2014 and 2015.
-After this time residents will be required to source their own bags.
+One free roll of compostable bags is available per year to eligible properties, for collection from Council's office.

 Q - I have an approved additional service; do I get two kitchen caddies?

 A - No, only one kitchen caddy will be supplied per assessment.

 Q - If I move can I take my caddy and bags with me?

 A - If your caddy and bags were provided by Council they belong to Council and should be left at the property if you move.